 "This is the first time that I have fried fish since my accident, when I injured myself slipping on some oil frying fish in exactly the same location!" commented rabbi Zvi.
 His father transmitted the family's fried fish tradition using a secret recipe dating back some 100 years.
 "We eat fish on Rosh Hashanna as a symbol of profusion and fruitfulness," added the Rabbi.
 "Our kiddushim are thus symbolic of our own personal as well as our community's growth."
 JCoB is holding services through Yom Kippur, and shall be breaking fast together afterwards.
 For more information please contact us or call 07828742282.

-Legal Note: The Education business known as Jewish Community of Berkshire (JCoB Education) Ltd is a limited company that provides web space to but is legally entirely separate from the informal community known as JCoB Shul or sometimes as the Jewish Community of Berkshire, which is entirely noncommercial and not a business.
+Legal Note: The Education business known as JCoB Education Ltd is a limited company that provides web space to but is legally entirely separate from the informal community known as JCoB Shul / Jewish Community of Berkshire, which is entirely noncommercial and not a business.